robbenz/dia_plugs/woocommerce-jetpack/readme.txt

 * Dev - PRODUCTS - **Product Input Fields** - Fields to fill before adding product to cart.
 Idea by Mangesh.
   Fields can be added globally (i.e. for all products), or on per product basis.
   Currently only fields of `text` type are available.
-* Dev - PRODUCTS - **Product Info** - Wordpress shortcodes added for every WooJetpack shortcode.
+* Dev - PRODUCTS - **Product Info** - WordPress shortcodes added for every WooJetpack shortcode.
-  WooJetpack shortcodes are now depreciated and will be removed in future releases.
+  WooJetpack shortcodes are now deprecated and will be removed in future releases.
 See v.1.9.0 changelog for more details.
-  This covers Wordpress.org Support Forum thread by dudemcpek - https://wordpress.org/support/topic/not-displaying-shortcodes.
+  This covers WordPress.org Support Forum thread by dudemcpek - https://wordpress.org/support/topic/not-displaying-shortcodes.
 * Dev - CART - **Add to Cart per Category** - Add to cart button text on *per category* basis (single or category view).
 Idea by Craig.
 * Dev - CART - **Add to Cart per Product** - Custom add to cart button text on *per product* basis (single or category view).
 Idea by Craig.
 * Dev - CART - **Cart** - Option to change position of `Empty cart` button.
 Suggested by Patryk.